Biliteracy: When should kids start to read and write in their second language?

 You may also choose to wait because your child is struggling to read and write in their first language or they have a developmental delay.
 In this case it may be best to seek professional advice.

 In general though , if your child shows and interest in learning to read and write, there is no reason you shouldn’t feed their interest.
-No matter which languages they are learning, and which writing systems they are learning, children can learn to read and write simultaneously in two languages if given the time and resources to do so.
+No matter which languages they are learning, and which writing systems they are learning, biliteracy is achievable from the start.
+Children can learn to read and write simultaneously in two languages if given the time and resources to do so.

 Further reading: How you can teach your child to read in the minority language.